gizzmo123456/Simple-Unity-Node-Editor/README.md

 [F] Fixed NodeConnectionData inputPin_startPosition not updateing

 [ ] Fix node outputs using itself for pin size it should use the node that it is connecting to.
+[ ] Finish applying LockNodesInPlaymode.
+It might be worth moving this in to the node data.

 # ##
 [ ] move node size functions into nodeData